adrien-bon/bevy_ecs_tiled/book/src/guides/debug.md

 }
 ```

-For Rapier, you also need to enable a debug plugin:
+For Rapier, you need to enable a debug plugin:

 ```rust,no_run
 use bevy::prelude::*;